-Fine arts institutions, museums and other cultural heritage organizations can use this grant to apply for exceptional presentations in the field of visual art and/or cultural heritage.
+Fine arts institutions, museums and other cultural heritage organizations can use this grant to apply for exceptional presentations in the field of visual arts and/or cultural heritage.

 The Mondriaan Fund offers Art Heritage Presentation grants to stimulates remarkable presentations at institutions in the field of visual art and/or cultural heritage, helping to strengthen the bond with the public and to ensure that the range of presentations as a whole is a good match for the population composition.
-This concerns grants for exhibitions, festivals and other types of presentation that are out of the ordinary and that are relevant for contemporary visual art and/or cultural heritage in the Netherlands and the Caribbean part of the Kingdom.
+This concerns grants for exhibitions, festivals and other types of presentation that are out of the ordinary and that are relevant for contemporary visual arts and/or cultural heritage in the Netherlands and the Caribbean part of the Kingdom.

 These grants are for fine arts and heritage projects of national importance, or which have significant regional allure.
 One might think of presentations of art in exceptional combinations or contexts, or new work being created for the occasion, the development of new means of presentation, exceptional collaborative projects or cultural heritage events.